Biosolids demonstration projects

 - Monitoring biosolid areas for soil fertility, crop yield and quality

-Current annual reporting on the project is available.
-Stakeholder information packages for those living within a one-mile radius of the projects, as well as 2013-2017 annual reporting are available if requested.
+Stakeholder information packages for those living within a one-mile radius of the projects, annual project fact sheets, as well as annual reporting are available upon request.

 If you would like to speak with someone to learn more about these projects or to request historical reporting, please contact 311 (or 403-268-2489 outside Calgary).